Clove oil benefits for skin and hair, clove oil uses, and how to dilute and apply clove oil safely on face and hair.

 Hair Growth

-One of clove oil’s have the ability to promote hair growth.
+As I did a lot of research, so clove oil has the ability to promote hair growth.
 It improves blood circulation to the scalp, ensuring hair follicles receive nutrients and oxygen.
 This stimulation encourage new hair growth.

 Prevents Hair Loss and Breakage